crate/cloud-tutorials/docs/index.rst

 CrateDB Cloud Tutorials
 =======================

-`CrateDB Cloud`_ is a fully-managed version of `CrateDB`_, offered as a service that is based in the cloud and is run by the experts at `Crate.io`_.
-CrateDB Cloud supports data storage, real-time analytics, and visualization at scale, specialized for the *Industrial Internet of Things* (IIoT).
+`CrateDB Cloud`_ is the fully-managed cloud database as a service by `CrateDB`_.
+With CrateDB Cloud you can deploy, monitor, back up, and scale your clusters in the cloud – without needing to worry about database management.

-* The first tutorial will help you create and set up a user account.
+CrateDB is a distributed, open-source database that combines the performance of NoSQL with the power and simplicity of standard SQL.

-* The next is a step-by-step tutorial that shows you how get started, from signing up through spinning up your first cluster on CrateDB Cloud.
+Learn how to get started and make the most of your CrateDB cloud subscription in the tutorials below.

 ..
 NOTE::